A Lens Made for Street Photography

 Fokionos Negri morning

 Kipseli at 13:00.
 The sun is high, and the light is harsh.
 I had just finished a meeting in the area and decided to take my new Voigtlander 28mm f2.8 Color-Skopar for a spin.
-This compact lens, mounted on my Leica M11-P, is perfect for street photography – small enough to carry everywhere, yet capable of delivering stunning images.
+This compact lens, mounted on my Leica M11-P, fits in a jacket pocket and disappears on the street.

 Kipseli street scene